OpenMath/OMSTD/README.md

 ## The Editor's Draft

-The DocBook and PDF versions of the standard are automatically built (by travis) upon commit to this repository.
+The HTML and PDF versions of the standard are automatically built (by travis) from the  DocBook source upon commit to this repository.
 They are available as an "[editor's draft](https://openmath.github.io/standard/om20-editors-draft/)" on the [OpenMath Web Site](http://openmath.github.io).

 ## Building locally